Dr. Esther W.Y. CHAN 陳慧賢

 - Li X, Tse VC, Au-Doung LW, Wong ICK, Chan EW*.
 The impact of ischaemic stroke on atrial fibrillation-related healthcare cost: a systematic review.
 Europace; 2017; Jun 1;19(6):937-947. doi:10.1093/europace/euw093.
 Click to see abstract

 - Li X, Tse VC, Lau WCY, Cheung BMY, Lip GYH, Wong ICK, Chan EW*.
 Cost-effectiveness of apixaban versus warfarin in Chinese patients with non-valvular atrial fibrillation: a real-life and modelling analysis.
 Plos ONE; 2016; 11(6):e0157129 (15 pages).
 Click to see abstract

 Dr. Chan has received funding and support from:

-- National Natural Science Fund of China (NSFC) – Young Scientist Fund, China
+- National Natural Science Foundation of China (NSFC) – Excellent Young Scientist Fund (Hong Kong and Macau) 2020, Young Scientist Fund, China

 - Research Grants Council (Early Career Scheme, General Research Fund), Hong Kong